 Larissa was born in the mid 80s on the edge of the prairies in Canada.
 In 2008 she completed her BFA with a major in glass at the Alberta College of Art and Design.
 In 2009, Larissa moved to the coast temporarily to take a job as a glassblower on Granville Island.
-After establishing a presence on Granville Island, Larissa began pursuing opportunities throughout Western Canada.
+After establishing a presence in her new community, Larissa began pursuing opportunities throughout Western Canada.
 She has been Assistant Teacher at Red Deer College and Terminal City Glass Co-op.
 Larissa has exhibited extensively in Alberta and BC, and divides her time between Calgary, AB, and Vancouver, BC.

 Larissa is interested in a diverse range of topics, including nature, politics, psychology, and history.
 She loves to travel and take photographs.
 New experiences and sights feed her creativity.
-Larissa is inspired by the evolutionary history of plants, and the repetition of life cycles.
-Her current focus on using glass and mixed media by incorporating ceramic, steel, wool, polymer, and wood as needed has allowed her to develop a distinctive style.
+Larissa is inspired by the evolutionary history of plants, and the points of overlap in different life cycles.
+Her current focus on using glass, ceramic, wool, steel, polymer, wood, and any other materials as needed has allowed her to develop a distinctive style.